annefried/annefried.github.io/_pages/publications.md

 2024
 ----

 Timo Schrader, Lukas Lange, Simon Razniewski, and Annemarie Friedrich. <strong>QUITE: Quantifying Uncertainty in Natural Language Text in Bayesian Reasoning Scenarios</strong>.
-In Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing (EMNLP). <i>(to appear)</i>
+In Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing (EMNLP). <i>(to appear, <a href="https://arxiv.org/abs/2410.10449">ArXiv preprint</a>)</i>

-Maik Fröbe, Thomas Eckart, Annemarie Friedrich, Lukas Gienapp, Jan Heinrich Merker, Martin Potthast, Harrisen Scells, Philipp Schaer and Benno Stein. <strong>Teaching Information Retrieval with a Shared Task Across Universities: First Steps and Findings</strong>.
+Maik Fröbe, Thomas Eckart, Annemarie Friedrich, Lukas Gienapp, Jan Heinrich Merker, Martin Potthast, Harrisen Scells, Philipp Schaer and Benno Stein. <a href="https://www.informatik.uni-wuerzburg.de/fileadmin/1003-lwda24/LWDA_Paper/IR_LWDA_CRC_168.pdf">Teaching Information Retrieval with a Shared Task Across Universities: First Steps and Findings</a>.
 Extended abstract accepted at the <i>IR Workshop @ LWDA</i>.
 September 2024, Würzburg, Germany.<br/>

-Steffen Kleinle, Jakob Prange, Annemarie Friedrich. <a href="https://arxiv.org/pdf/2407.15736">OMoS-QA: A Dataset for Cross-Lingual Extractive Question Answering in a German Migration Context</a>.
+Steffen Kleinle, Jakob Prange, Annemarie Friedrich. <a href="https://aclanthology.org/2024.konvens-main.25/">OMoS-QA: A Dataset for Cross-Lingual Extractive Question Answering in a German Migration Context</a>.
 In Proceedings of Konferenz zur Verarbeitung Natürlicher Sprache (KONVENS).
-Vienna, September 2024. <i>to appear</i>
+Vienna, September 2024.

 Wei Zhou, Mohsen Mesgar, Heike Adel, and Annemarie Friedrich. <a href="https://aclanthology.org/2024.naacl-long.137/">FREB-TQA: A Fine-Grained Robustness Evaluation Benchmark for Table Question Answering.</a>
 In Proceedings of 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL).